Rickrolling: Further recognition, "BarackRoll" videos, and Astley parade appearance

-By November 2008, the "Never Gonna Give You Up" video on YouTube had more than 20 million views, but Astley initially appeared indifferent to the newfound fame.
-However, at the 2008 Macy's Thanksgiving Day Parade, Astley made a surprise appearance on a float of the animated TV show Foster's Home for Imaginary Friends for Cartoon Network.
-After the puppets singing on the float were cut off by a record scratch, Astley joined to lip-sync the song to the crowd and television audiences, with puppet saying, "I love rickrolling!"
-That performance was the largest rickroll to date and made it a mainstream phenomenon.
+By November 2008, the "Never Gonna Give You Up" video on YouTube had more than 20 million views.
+Astley initially appeared indifferent to the newfound fame and was wary of trying to promote himself using the popularity of the meme.
+However, he agreed to make an appearance at the 2008 Macy's Thanksgiving Day Parade because Cartoon Network offered him a considerable payment for his performance and because his friends in America urged him to accept.
+Astley made a surprise appearance on a float of the Cartoon Network show Foster's Home for Imaginary Friends.
+After the puppets singing on the float were cut off by a record scratch, Astley joined to lip-sync the song to the crowd and millions of television viewers, with a puppet saying, "I love rickrolling!"
+According to design scholar Ursula Murray Husted, viewers unfamiliar with rickrolling would have considered it an ordinary parade appearance before the term "rickroll" was spoken.
+That performance was the largest rickroll yet.
 It went viral on social media within minutes.
-Astley had been wary of trying to promote himself using the popularity of the meme, but he agreed to make this appearance because Cartoon Network offered him a considerable payment for his performance and because his friends in America urged him to agree.
 The Daily Telegraph wrote that this appearance was "the pinnacle of Rickrolling" and "may have been the most widely-seen Rickroll ever".

-Two weeks after the Macy's parade, a user of the message board I Love Music, Grady Gillian, rickrolled other users with a file that appeared to be a leak of the upcoming Animal Collective album Merriweather Post Pavilion until played.
-Though most commenters supported the joke, others harassed both Gillian and his friend who continued the prank.
+The Macy's parade made rickrolling more of a mainstream phenomenon and led many 4chan users to lose interest in it, feeling the joke had been exhausted.
+It led to a wave of rickrolls outside of the Internet, including on radio and television.
+Two weeks after the parade, a user of the message board I Love Music, Grady Gillian, rickrolled other users with a file that appeared to be a leak of the upcoming Animal Collective album Merriweather Post Pavilion until played; viewers responded with both praise and harassment.
 When the United States Congress launched its YouTube account in January 2009, it posted a video of cats in the office of Representative Nancy Pelosi, which turned into a rickroll.
-The video intended to promote the channel and was part of Pelosi's targeting of internet users.
-The same year, a group of students at the Massachusetts Institute of Technology conducted a rickroll by painting sheet music on a university building.
+The video was intended to promote the channel and was part of Pelosi's targeting of Internet users.
+Also in 2009, students at the Massachusetts Institute of Technology conducted a rickroll by painting sheet music on a university building.